thunderbird/thundernest-ansible/README.md

 The following instructions assume you are logged into the control node.
 Login instructions are attached as a **note to the private key in 1password**.
 All other login information for any service mentioned below is also in 1password.

+First, create some linodes to use as webheads.
+These are the servers that host the content, there are normally 2 of them.

 ```bash
 cd ~/thundernest-ansible
 ansible-playbook --extra-vars "server_hostname=thunderbird3 linode_plan=4" provision-server.yml